Physics102-General Physics II - Second Semester 2026, Term 252

 Total100

-The lab score will be based on lab reports.
+Lab score will be based on lab reports.

-4. Final Letter grade: will be based on a curve model.
+It will be based on a curve model.

-5. It's the student’s responsibility to check the classwork and/or lab work grades with his/her instructor before they are submitted to the coordinator.
+e) It's the student’s responsibility to check the classwork and/or lab work grades with his/her instructor before they are submitted to the coordinator.
 Once submitted, they will not be changed.

 Make-up Exam Policy:

-Phys 102 Lecture Schedule (Term 251)
+Phys 102 Lecture Schedule (Term 252)

-Week Date TopicsChapter Sec Omitted
+Week Date TopicsChapter Sec.
+Omitted

 Transverse waves

-Wave speed on a string, Energy, and power
+Wave speed on a string, Energy, Power

 Interference of waves